 It’s been a tradition since Wisconsin’s earliest days: the local tavern.
 They are a place where people meet for good times and great food and they are the heart of small towns across the state.
 A lot is changing in the world, but fortunately, many of these taverns are still alive and well.
 They are relaxing places to visit on a Wisconsin vacation—step inside and they will take you somewhere special.
-Here are a few of our favorite Wisconsin taverns.
+Here are a few of our favorites.

 A tavern in Bruce called Glory B’s Irish Saloon beckons trail riders with a sign emblazoned with shamrocks and the phrase “Welcome snowmobilers …Irish you were here.”
 Inside, you’ll find more puns, and a full menu of burgers, pizza and sandwiches.
-It’s a proper pub, so there’s Irish beer on tap, and plenty of stateside beverage options as well.
+It’s a proper pub, so there’s Irish beer on tap and plenty of stateside beverage options as well.

 The Sayner Pub presides over Sayner’s postage stamp-sized downtown.
 Owned by Eric Liebenstein, a former baseball standout who played for the University of Wisconsin in the late 1980s, the Sayner Pub has been welcoming locals and travelers since 1945.
-The restaurant is renowned for its 22-ounce Bloody Marys and its pizza and wings, but Liebenstein says the pub is also known for its close relationship with customers, who return year after year.
+The restaurant is renowned for its 22-ounce Bloody Marys and its pizza and wings, but the pub is also known for its close relationship with customers, who return year after year.

 The Rhinelander Café & Pub has no fewer than five Hodag statutes on display.
 They are all available for admiration and selfies—the largest is in the back of the restaurant.
-Stop in for a classic pub menu of choice prime rib, Long Island roast duckling and fresh Lake Superior Whitefish.
-The pub has been around since 1911 and after tasting these dishes, you’ll see why.
+Stop in for a classic pub menu of choice prime rib, Long Island roast duckling and fresh Lake Superior whitefish.
+The pub has been around since 1911, and after tasting these dishes, you’ll see why.

 The best taverns have a good sense of humor.
 Be prepared to laugh at the Pea Patch, a place that doesn’t take itself too seriously.
 It’s the perfect place to visit when you’re unwinding in Vilas County, a vacation spot in Northern Wisconsin that is home to 1,300 lakes and 73 rivers.

 The Pea Patch is located by a dam on one of those rivers (the Manitowish River).
 The Pea Patch boasts that it has the “best burger by a dam site.”
-If you’re hungry for more puns, or just hungry, order the “Damwich”: a crispy chicken, ham and Swiss sandwich, topped with the restaurant’s famous sauce.
+If you’re hungry for more puns—or just hungry—order the “Damwich”: a crispy chicken, ham and Swiss sandwich, topped with the restaurant’s famous sauce.
 The Pea Patch has a motel on site and is a good base for winter snowmobile adventures and summer bike outings or cranberry marsh tours.